gryphon2411/Checkstand/README.md

 ## License

-MIT License - see LICENSE file for details
+CC BY 4.0 License - see LICENSE file for details

 ## Acknowledgments